ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 PiWeb's data structure is based on the following four entities: **parts**, **characteristics**, **measurements** and **measured values**.
 An entity is therefore an object that has certain properties and interaction possibilities.
 They form the center of the logic that runs within the system.

 #### Parts
 Parts can represent a simple component up to complex assemblies.
-They describe a workpiece in general, in other words the workpiece type.
-This means that real parts that are later measured do not occur individually in the system, but are assigned to the workpiece as the respective measurement.
+They describe a workpiece in general, i.e. the workpiece type.
+This means that real parts that are later measured do not occur individually in the system, but are assigned to the workpiece in form of a measurement.
 It is also possible to assign subparts to a part, this can be repeated numerous times.

 #### Characteristics
 Characteristics can be described as distinctive or important properties of a part.
 Examples would be bores, curves or oblong holes, i.e. places where accuracy needs to be checked.
 A characteristic can again have characteristics, which can be repeated many times.
 An example would be a hole that contains diameter and coordinates as sub-characteristics. <br>